ashwinerve2/My-web-project/Project Phases/Phase 2 (Basic structure and main functionalities).md

 # Phase 2: Basic Structure and Main Functionalities

-Welcome to Phase 2 of NumBase!
+Welcome to Phase 2 of NumBase !

 We now shift from planning to execution by establishing the app’s environment, backend logic, database setup, and core functionalities.